Balloon Morphing: How Gases Contract and Expand

 Preparing for the Balloon Tests

-- Measure the circumference of this first balloon with the cloth tape measure, selecting the fullest part of the balloon to measure, as shown in Figure 1 on the right.
+3. Measure the circumference of this first balloon with the cloth tape measure, selecting the fullest part of the balloon to measure, as shown in Figure 1 on the right.
 Hold the tape measure snug on the balloon, but not so tight that the balloon is being squeezed by the tape measure and changing its shape.
-Record this starting circumference in your lab notebook.
+In your lab notebook, make a data table like Table 1, below, and record this starting circumference in millimeters (mm) in the data table.

-- Blow up the second balloon so it looks about the size of the first balloon, but don’t tie it off yet.
-Pinch the opening closed between your thumb and finger so the air can’t escape.
+4. Blow up the second balloon so it looks about the size of the first balloon, but do not tie it off yet.
+Pinch the opening closed between your thumb and finger so the air can not escape.
 Have your helper measure the circumference of the second balloon, just as you measured the first balloon.
 Adjust the air in the second balloon until its circumference is within 0.5 cm of the starting circumference of the first balloon, as follows:

-- Tie off the second balloon and mark it with the number 2.
+5. Tie off the second balloon and mark it with the number 2.
+Record the balloon's circumference in your data table.

-- Repeat step 4 for the third balloon, adjusting the circumference until it is within 0.5 cm of the starting circumference of the first balloon, and then tie it off and mark it with the number 3.
+6. Repeat step 4 for the third balloon, adjusting the circumference until it is within 0.5 cm of the starting circumference of the first balloon, then tying it off, marking it with the number 3, and recording its circumference in your data table.

 Testing Your Balloons at Room Temperature